”Everywhere is walking distance if you have the time.”~Steven Wright

 Then for romantic and aimless winter walks, snowshoeing is the most pleasant way of wandering around in the deep snow–filled forests.
 We usually have coffee breaks or chocolate snack whilst enjoying the quietness of the forest.
 This is by far my favourite of them all and does wonders to my legs.

 To cover longer distances, playing outdoors and game viewing with friends “our winter safari”, skiing is most pleasurable, easier and faster.

 One of the most exhilarating, adrenalin rush-filled and fun ways of getting around, snowmobiling.
 It could be around the neighbouring towns or long distances, either way I absolutely enjoy it.
 I get to play with the boys (my hubby and his friends) and for a while forget about girly stuff.

-These transport modes also form part of winter sports and fun ways of keeping fit.
-So there you have it, if you are an outdoor junkie then consider visiting up north in the winter and spring months – it’s superb!
+These different modes of transport also form part of winter sports and fun ways of keeping fit.
+So there you have it, if you are an outdoor junkie then consider visiting up north in winter and spring months – it’s superb!

 For more fascinating modes of transport visit Ailsa, http://wheresmybackpack.com